 There were and remain some doubts about Face ID on iPad, because tablets aren't picked up as much as smartphones - on the larger iPad Pro in particular, you often have to lean forward over the desk to get your mug in the camera's viewfinder.
 But that'll be far less of an issue with the light, portable iPad mini.

-We suspect that compatibility with the wonderful second-gen Apple Pencil won't arrive in this generation, for reasons already discussed: the first-gen Pencil stayed exclusive to the Pros for two and a half years, and by March 2020 the second-gen will have been available on Pro for only two.
+We suspect that compatibility with the wonderful second-gen Apple Pencil won't arrive in this generation, for reasons already discussed: the first-gen Pencil stayed exclusive to the Pros for two and a half years, and by autumn 2020 the second-gen will have been available on Pro for only two.
 And the mini could be with us before then, of course.

-And in general when predicting features for the next iPad mini it must be kept in mind that Apple will almost always want to roll these out to the Pros first, then trickle them down to the Airs and minis the following generation (or later still).
-So an OLED screen looks unlikely at this point, as do mouse support and a dual-lens camera.
+In general when predicting features for the next iPad mini it must be kept in mind that Apple will almost always want to roll these out to the Pros first, then trickle them down to the Airs and minis the following generation (or later still).
+So an OLED screen looks unlikely at this point.

-We think the Pro tablets' ProMotion screen tech may reach the mini range in 2020, though.
+We think the Pro tablets' ProMotion screen tech may reach the iPad mini range in 2020, though.

-Specs-wise the likely route is gentle incremental improvement, rather than a revolutionary overhaul.
+Specs-wise the iPad mini's likely route is gentle incremental improvement, rather than a revolutionary overhaul.
 Here's what we expect to change.

-Apple may also upgrade the mini (2019)'s stereo to quad speakers, something that's been offered on the Pro range since 2015.
+Apple may also upgrade the 2019 mini's stereo to quad speakers, something that's been offered on the Pro range since 2015.